rajjitlai/BCA-4th-Sem/Web Tech/README.md

 To run the tests for this project open the index.html file in a web browser.

 ## List of contents - For Practical
-1. Exercise 1 - Normal heading and p tags [Exercise-01](./Exercise-01/index.html)
+1. Exercise 1 - Normal heading and p tags [Practical-01](./Practical-01/index.html)
-2. Exercise 2 - Code demonstration using anchor tag [Exercise-02](./Exercise-02/index.html)
+2. Exercise 2 - Code demonstration using anchor tag [Practical-02](./Practical-02/index.html)
-3. Exercise 3 - Designing a form in HTML [Exercise-03](./Exercise-03/index.html) or [Exercise-03_alt](./Exercise-03/index-alt.html)
+3. Exercise 3 - Designing a form in HTML [Practical-03](./Practical-03/index.html)

 ## List of contents - For Class Test
 1. Test 1 - How  to create an [Order List](./Test/Lists/datalist.html) and [Unordered List](./Test/Lists/list.html)